 The prevention of underage drinking is one of five priorities identified in the Wisconsin Epidemiological Profile on Alcohol and Other Drugs, 2016.

-- Communities can form a substance use prevention coalition and join the Alliance for Wisconsin Youth.
+- Individuals can form a substance use prevention coalition and join the Alliance for Wisconsin Youth.

 - Professionals can partner with the Wisconsin Alcohol Policy Project for training and tools to address Wisconsin's alcohol culture.